wacncontent/CustomizeTool/output/articles/multi-factor-authentication/multi-factor-authentication-azure-authenticator.md

 ![Add Account](./media/multi-factor-authentication-azure-authenticator/addaccount3.png)

-- Click the Enter Manually button at the bottom.
+- Either scan the QR code or click the Enter Manually button at the bottom.
+If you scan the QR code skip the next step, as activation will begin immediately.

 ![Add Account](./media/multi-factor-authentication-azure-authenticator/scan.png)

-- Enter the accpount name and the Secret Key that is provided on the same page that shows you the barcode.
+- If entering the secret key manually, enter the account name and the Secret Key that is provided on the same page that shows you the barcode.
 This goes in the code and url boxes on the mobile app.
 This will begin the activation.

 ![Add Account](./media/multi-factor-authentication-azure-authenticator/manual.png)